DJrizzley/literature/novels/moby_dick.md

 queens with coronation stuff!

-CHAPTER 26.
-Knights and Squires.
+# CHAPTER 26.
+Knights and Squires

 The chief mate of the Pequod was Starbuck, a native of Nantucket, and a Quaker by descent.
 He was a long, earnest man, and though born on an